Create a build package

 This step requires special rights.

-At this point, the build process is over.
+At this point, the OS build process is over.

 - Make sure the build files have been submitted to the QA team.